Helping all kinds of animals (and sometimes their owners too)

 A Friend in Need Animal Care Fund

 Pets are family members and friends.
 Sometimes, the cost of veterinary care exceeds an owner’s budget.
-A Friend in Need Animal Care Fund will help owners with limited budgets get care for their pets and also support care for homeless animals.
+A Friend in Need Animal Care Fund for Current Use will help owners with limited budgets get care for their pets and also support care for homeless animals.

-Your gift to Pascoe’s Fund will ensure that cat owners with financial need will be able to take advantage of the full range of treatment options for their pet.
+Your gift to Pascoe Memorial Current Use Fund will ensure that cat owners with financial need will be able to take advantage of the full range of treatment options for their pet.

 Equine Emergency Fund

 When horse owners are faced with emergency care needs that they can not afford, gifts made to the Equine Emergency Fund help to cover those expenses.

 Your gift, which could be made in memory of a beloved animal friend, will be used to benefit companion animals in areas such as oncology, dentistry, and kidney disease.